jakguru/jakgurutheme/README.md

 * Automatically convert `.sass` and `.scss` files found under `./assets/scss/` into minified `css` files
 * Automatically minify `.js` files found under `./assets/sjs` into minified `js` files

-To generate the file tree listed below, use `tree -I '.sass-cache|node_modules'` from the root of the project
+To generate the file tree listed below, use `tree -I '.sass-cache|node_modules|package-lock.json'` from the root of the project

 *NOTE* This project requires `gulp-ruby-sass`, which requires the Ruby version of SASS.